 How To Reduce Application Abandonment Rate

-Limiting the number of users who quit during sign-up requires a combination of innovative technical tools and old school psychology.
-A simple progress indicator, for example, is an example of the latter in action.
-Show end users where they are in the sign-up journey, for example, psychologically gives the end user awareness of the process and what’s expected of them to complete the task.
-Even better, allowing users to save their spot and return later without having to start over again provides them with a sense of control over the process.
+Minimizing the number of users who quit during sign-up requires combining innovative technical tools and old-school psychology.
+A simple progress indicator that shows end-users where they are in the sign-up journey, for example, psychologically gives the end user awareness of the process and what’s expected of them to complete the task.
+Even better, allowing users to save their spot at any time and return later without having to start over again provides them with a sense of control over the process.

 - Automation: Use pre-filled forms that pull personally identifiable information (PII) from trusted sources wherever possible, instead of requiring end users to input data manually (which allows for errors).

-- Cross-channel functionality: It’s quite likely that a user will start on a phone but finish on a laptop, or switch between devices.
+- Cross-channel functionality: A user often starts on a phone but finishes on a laptop or switches between devices.
 Allow them to sign in and complete the process across multiple devices.

 - Digital identity verification: Today’s smartphone typically has the biometric tools to complete secure, multi-step authentication.
 Users can take a photo or video or provide an iris scan or fingerprint for real-time identity verification.
-If you ask your end-user to bring a physical ID to a branch and a third will abandon it.
+If you ask your end-user to bring a physical ID to a branch, one-third of people will abandon the process.

 - Page optimization: More than 50% of visitors will abandon a site if it takes more than 3 seconds to load, especially on mobile.
-Simplify design to minimize the number of requests the site has to make for images, scripts and non-essential plugins.
-Ensure that your site is responsive for mobile too.
+Simplify your site’s design to minimize the number of requests it has to make for images, scripts, and non-essential plugins.
+Ensure that your site is responsive across all platforms, including mobile.

 Sign Up More Users With Lumin